MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/3_Databricks/1_demos/0_MedallionArch_Fabric+Databricks/README.md

 ## Integration with Multiple Sources:

-> In these two examples of Medallion Archuitecture, `Azure SQL Database` was used as the input source, but the solution is highly flexible and can integrate with multiple data sources, including:
+> In these two examples of Medallion Architecture, `Azure SQL Database` was used as the input source, but the solution is highly flexible and can integrate with multiple data sources, including:

 - **Cloud Storage**: Azure Blob Storage, AWS S3, Google Cloud Storage.
 - **Databases**: SQL Server, MySQL, PostgreSQL, Oracle.